divyanshu092/Photorealistic_Style_Transfer/README.md

 # High-Resolution Network for Photorealistic Style Transfer

-Code incorporated from paper "[High-Resolution Network for Photorealistic Style Transfer](https://arxiv.org/pdf/1904.11617.pdf)".
+Code taken from paper "[High-Resolution Network for Photorealistic Style Transfer](https://arxiv.org/pdf/1904.11617.pdf)".

-I have used Google Colab Environment for the code.
+I have used Google Colab Environment for the implementation changes.

 # Implementation Changes
 The implementation changes proposed in this work are: